| Membership | Price (+HST) |

 - Log in with your new credentials and check your account information.
 Ensure your updated membership is showing.

-- Optional but recommended: test your member benefits by checking tickets for the Frogs! exhibit; if you see free member tickets, this account will have access to the pre-sale.
+- Optional but recommended: test your member benefits by checking admission tickets; if you see member tickets, this account will have access to the pre-sale.

 Once your member account is set up, visit the registration page and your tickets will be available!